Emotional Toll of Genital and Anal Warts

 - HPV can remain in the body for weeks, months or years before there are any symptoms.
 So, a recent diagnosis does not mean that a partner has been unfaithful.

-- While the medical risks exist and need to be addressed, for most people HPV is a harmless infection that can be treated.
+- While the medical risks exist and need to be addressed, for most people HPV is a harmless infection that usually clears up on its own.

 - There are very few cases of “high-risk” where HPV will lead to cervical cancer, or other cancers such as anal, rectal, penis, vagina and vulva.
 But that’s why it’s important to see a physician who specializes in HPV.